Majjhima Nikāya 129

 Idaṁ, bhikkhave, paṇḍito paṭhamaṁ diṭṭheva dhamme sukhaṁ somanassaṁ paṭisaṁvedeti.

-This is the first kind of pleasure and happiness that an astute person experiences in the present life.
+This is the first kind of pleasure and happiness that an astute person experiences in this very life.

 Puna caparaṁ, bhikkhave, paṇḍito passati rājāno coraṁ āgucāriṁ gahetvā vividhā kammakāraṇā kārente—